zoom-dev/MIDIDocs/README.md

 # MIDIDocs
-USB-MIDI Documentation for Zoom G5 MultiFX Pedal
+USB-MIDI Documentation for Zoom MultiFX Pedals

 # Connecting to the device
 The Zoom G5 communicated using Sysex messages, these have a specific format as follows: